Ciel Rouge: Release

-The film was issued on DVD in 2018 by jour2fete with a supplement of an interview with Olivier Lorelle.
+The film was issued on DVD in 2018 by jour2fete with a supplementary interview with Olivier Lorelle.

 Reviews and analysis

-In a detailed examination of the film one reviewer described Ciel Rouge as "a strange film, which resembles no other, which belongs to no genre".
-One reviewer noted that, "shot in cinémascope in Vietnam, Ciel rouge is an almost organic film so much one feels the humidity", and that the camera "seems to be possessed by an earthy force".
+In a detailed examination of the film, one reviewer described Ciel Rouge as "a strange film, which resembles no other, which belongs to no genre".
+One reviewer noted that, "shot in cinemascope in Vietnam, Ciel rouge is an almost organic film so much one feels the humidity", and that the camera "seems to be possessed by an earthy force".
 The director "captures vertiginous or confined landscapes, swarms of butterflies, lakes surrounded by mountains", but the film is also the portrait of "a man who decides to follow his passions to the very end: one can either see it as an act of great bravery or folly....".
 "The director manages to create, with the means at his disposal, a sense of fear both restrained and terrifying, such as the claustrophic scene where the pair try to shelter in underground passageways."